Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 ACTIVE-PASSIVE

-Account 68 "Calculations on taxes and fees"
+Account 68 "Calculations for taxes and fees"

 ACTIVE-PASSIVE